epiverse-trace/tutorials/instructors/files/02-practical-tutors.md

 - Open the file `02-practical-activity-1.Rmd`.
 - Paste the URL link as a string to read input data.
-- Keep the reading function that correspond to your input data disease.
+- Keep the reading function that corresponds to your input data disease.
 - Define a generation time:
-  - Access to a generation time, if available, or approximation.
+  - Access to a generation time, if available, or an approximation.
   - Extract distribution parameters or summary statistics.
-  - Adap to {EpiNow2} distribution interface.
+  - Adapt to {EpiNow2} distribution interface.
 - Define the delays from infection to case report (observation):
   - For the reporting delay, interpret the description in the `Inputs` section.
-  - For the incubation period, steps are similar to generation time.
+  - For the incubation period, the steps are similar to the generation time.
 - Add generation time and delays using the {EpiNow2} helper functions in `EpiNow2::epinow()`.
 - Run `EpiNow2::epinow()` and print the summary and plot outputs.